PhlegmaticHeart/Unitree-go1-rslidar/README.txt

 - The rviz2 session will start with a custom config file and it'll show the raw data visualization with a odometry and mapped data output as well.

 ################################################################################

+§ Building §

+Its necessary, if building is needed, to build rslidar_msg package BEFORE rslidar_sdk, as its required by the latter to build effectively.

 §